SandeshWabale/predictive-maintenance-ai/README.md

 # AI-Powered Predictive Maintenance System ⚙️

 An end-to-end Machine Learning solution designed to predict industrial machine failures before they occur.
-This project utilizes sensor data (temperature, torque, rotational speed) to provide real-time risk assessments and maintenance recommendations through an interactive glass-morphic dashboard.
+This project utilizes sensor data (temperature, torque, rotational speed) to provide real-time risk assessments and maintenance recommendations through an interactive dashboard.

 ## 🚀 Project Overview
 This system is trained on the **AI4I 2020 Predictive Maintenance Dataset**.
 It uses an optimized **XGBoost** classifier to achieve high recall, ensuring that critical maintenance issues are identified early to reduce unplanned downtime.